Easy Honey Soy Chicken marinated in sake, soy sauce, and honey. This is a quick and simple meal everyone needs for a weeknight dinner.

 - Pat dry 1½ lb chicken drumettes with a paper towel to remove the moisture.

-- Prick the drumettes all over with a fork and season with Diamond Crystal kosher salt and freshly ground black pepper.
+- Prick the drumettes all over with a fork.
+Season with Diamond Crystal kosher salt and freshly ground black pepper.

-- Add the drumettes to the Ziploc bag, squeeze the air out, and zip up the bag.
-Coat the drumettes with marinade all around by rubbing them.
-Marinate for at least 30–60 minutes.
-You can also marinate overnight if you prefer.
+- Add the drumettes to the Ziploc bag, squeeze the air out, and seal the bag.
+Rub the drumettes through the bag to coat them with the marinade.
+Marinate in the refrigerator for at least 30–60 minutes or up to overnight.
+If you use large chicken parts, increase the marinating time.

 To Bake

 - Preheat the oven to 425ºF (220ºC).
-For a convection oven, reduce cooking temperature by 25ºF (15ºC).
-Place the drumettes in a baking pan.
-Make sure the drumettes are not overlapping each other and the skin side is up.
-Pour the marinade liquid over top.
+For a convection oven, reduce the cooking temperature by 25ºF (15ºC).
+Place the drumettes in a baking pan skin side up in a single layer.
+Make sure the drumettes do not overlap each other.
+Pour the marinade liquid on top.
 Bake for 30 minutes.

 Nutrition